SubhadityaMukherjee/AI-knowledge-base/docs/KB/quotes.md

 the same, you can either be recycled or become a waste."

 - "But laying one’s weakness out in the open takes a lot of courage."

 - "Words, especially in philosophy, aren’t used to logically explain that one plus one is two.
-No matter how nice something sounds, you need to ruminate over it and interpret it in such a way that it benefits you personally."

-- "Words, especially in philosophy, aren’t used to logically explain that one plus one is two.
 No matter how nice something sounds, you need to ruminate over it and interpret it in